 So, I’m much more comfortable in a place like the state park, which fits my narrative.
 I will always see “the beach” as a getaway for working people like my dad, not as a glitzy and needlessly expensive way to keep up with the Joneses.
 I can’t separate the idea of the beach from the idea of my dad, who worked fixing machinery for the phone company for 42 years.
 He took my mom to the beach for their honeymoon, took us for about a week every summer, and insisted that, no matter how tight money got, he wasn’t giving up that one indulgence that he allowed himself.
 He was a short, pudgy, fair-skinned man who sat in the sun all day and ended up with a white stripe across his belly where his little fat roll doubled over.
 In the evening, he wanted to eat at one of the local fish places that he’d been going to since the 1960s.
 He traveled light and didn’t want to be bothered— today, I’m the same way.
 I just can’t understand toting a wagon-full of tents, umbrellas, towels, chairs, toys, blankets, sunscreen, drinks, food, extra clothes, medicine, band-aids . . . it gives me anxiety just writing it.
 At the beach – my narrative says – you keep it simple.
 Grab a towel and come on.
 There’s sun to soak up, water to play in, and people to watch.
 What else do you need?

 It does a writer good to get out his office and go look around a little bit.
 The original plan had been for this editor’s blog Groundwork to contain more posts about more travels, but COVID-19 didn’t allow for it.
 These two quick trips were wedged into the short period between vaccinations bringing rates down and a lack of vaccinations pushing the rates back up.
 Ultimately, this project will finish up year one, and – Lord, please let this be true! – one day, the effects of COVID-19 on our society will diminish, which will allow some more room to move.
 There is beautiful country up in north Georgia, eastern Tennessee, and the western parts of the Carolinas, and the fall is, to me, the best time to get up that way.
-I particularly like back roads between Aiken, South Carolina and Asheville, North Carolina, and that’s where I’d like to go next.
+I particularly like the back roads up toward Aiken, South Carolina and Asheville, North Carolina, so that’s the direction I’d like to go next.